department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-findings.md

 ## Next Steps

-We will work with the rest of the 1010 team, our stakeholders, and the Authenticated Experience team to pilot a new online version of the 10-10EZR, making the form accessible (either through a link or other means) from the VA Profile.
+We will work with the rest of the 1010 team, our stakeholders, and the Authenticated Experience team to pilot a new online version of the 10-10EZR, making the form accessible (either through a link or other means) where it makes the most sense for Veterans to find.

 ## Appendix